joinsherpa/coding-challenge-fullstack/README.md

 - Edit a single product
 - Add a new product

 We do not expect you to complete all of the above features, so feel free to decide if you want to focus more on building a complete and robust RESTful API or a responsive/accessible user interface.
-Ensure that you at least integrate the server and client.
+Use your discretion on how much effort to spend on testing (unit, integration, etc.), but ensure that you at least integrate the server and client.

 ## A note on AI